Economic Risk Imbalance Continues

 There appears to be gathering a prominent "headwind" for industry, and manufacturing in particular.
 The auto sector may be undergoing a cyclical process, swinging from sustained solid growth to more uneven and uncertain conditions.
 With low sales prevailing again in June, what was once a unique source of positive expansion is already a small, but significant, drag.

 The potential consequences of this development have even caught the attention of Federal Reserve officials, those who are typically surprised by these inflections (as they were in this case, what with a 4.3% unemployment rate inconsistent with flagging vehicle sales).
-In their June 2017 policy minutes, released today, the FOMC acknowledges:
+In its June 2017 policy minutes, released on Wednesday, the FOMC acknowledges:

 Automakers' assembly schedules suggested that motor vehicle production would slow in subsequent months, but broader indicators of manufacturing production, such as the new orders indexes from national and regional manufacturing surveys, pointed to modest gains in factory output over the near term.